Finding a good brand name takes looking at many names to find one you can use legally.

-And a great name can’t fix a bad experience, but a bad experience can kill a great name.
+A great name won't fix a bad brand experience—But a bad experience can ruin a great name.

 What makes a good brand name

 A good brand name is easy to remember and say—It stands out and sounds good when you read or say it.

 It shows what the brand is about and looks nice when written down or in a logo— It can be used in new brands in the future and the best names catch attention and fit the brand.

 Know what you're naming - If you can't sum up what it actually is you're trying to name in a sentence, then you don't know what you're naming.